alacn1/gdrivebackend/README.md

 Configuration
 -------------
+At google developer console:
+https://console.developers.google.com

+* Create a project.
+* Enable Drive API for it.
-Create a Service Account or Installed App credential at developer console: https://console.developers.google.com
+* Create a Service Account or Installed App credential.

 ### To configure with Installed App credential: